 Refinancing your mortgage is one step you can take to reduce your monthly spending.
-With the best mortgage refinance companies, you can get out of debt faster.
-With interest rates on the rise, now is a good time to refinance.
+In fact, by using a company to refinance your mortgage, you can get out of debt even faster.
+With interest rates on the rise, now can be a good time to refinance.

 The sooner you refinance, the more money you can save.
 This is because as interest rates go up, your potential savings decrease.